MarvinDrude/Beskar.Markdown/README.md

 Beskar.Markdown is a high-performance, low-allocation Markdown parser and HTML renderer for .NET.
-It is built from the ground up to leverage modern C# features like `Span<T>`, `ReadOnlySequence<T>`, and efficient memory management to provide a blazing-fast experience.
+It is built from the ground up to leverage modern C# features like `Span<T>`, `ReadOnlySequence<T>`, and efficient memory management to provide a blazing-fast and lean experience.

 ## Table of Contents